 - Check Your TMCC Student Email for Updates

 Funding is first-come, first-served and is not guaranteed.
 Additional documents may be requested.
 Funds will be disbursed 10 days before the start of your first class for the semester if you have completed the application process before the priority deadline

 FAFSA Non-Filers Application

 Please complete this form if you have DACA or are undocumented.
-This form is used to determine your eligibility for the Adelante Grant, SGA Green Door Scholarship, and Silver State Opportunity Grant.
+This form is used to determine your eligibility for the Adelante Grant, and SGA Green Door Scholarship.

-Important: Submission of documents containing social security numbers should be done in person.
+Important: Documents containing social security numbers should be submitted in person.
 Do not electronically submit any document that contains social security numbers.
-If necessary, redact (black out) any social security numbers prior to attaching.
+If necessary, redact (black out) any social security numbers prior to attaching them.
 View our FERPA regulations: Information Security/FERPA